koziolekrg/training/README.md

-Hello in my REPO :)
+Hello in my trainig REPO :)
-	made for Mobica Intership

 1. library : is c++ project with small library application